janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

 Here a Task can be assigned a time, it has to have a time at construction, the time can be changed later, but can only be re-assigned another Time object.

-There is another advantage to this because references can be null assigned, and to make matters worse, there is no way to check when that happens.
+There is another advantage to this because references can be null assigned and to make matters worse, there is no way to check when that happens.

     Time * t = nullptr;
-    Task task = { *t };
+    Task task = { *t }; // please never null assign a reference!

 Then to stack up more potential problems: